 Common garden escapees

-Many of the plants included in our Weed Finder have escaped from gardens into the bush.
+Many of the plants included in our weed finder tool have escaped from gardens into the bush.

 Some other species are not included in the weed profiles of our Weed Finder because they are not yet widely established as weeds on the south coast.
 These other species are listed below and are garden plants that have: